Ayoolisa/Ayoolisa/README.md

 I'm Ayoolisa, a curious and passionate software developer always looking to learn and grow.
 My journey in the tech world is just beginning, but I'm excited to see where it takes me! 🫠

-### Currently working on:

- **Personal projects:** I'm currently honing my skills by working on building a web application that offers internet and airtime recharge and other bill payment services.
- **Open-source contributions:** I'm looking to contribute to open-source projects that align with my interests.

 ### Currently learning:

  **New programming languages:** I'm currently diving into ReactJS.